dokku/blog/docs/index.md

 # Blog

+## [Dokku Release 0.30.0]

+The first minor release of the year is here!
+Here is a summary of what is new in 0.30.x.

+  [:octicons-arrow-right-24: Continue reading][Dokku Release 0.30.0]

+  [Dokku Release 0.30.0]: 2023/dokku-0.30.0.md

 ## [Dokku Release 0.29.0]

 The last minor release of the year is here!
 Here is a summary of what is new in 0.29.x.